Who loves being a victim of online fraud? That’s right: no one.

 If you’re still having doubts, contact the customer!

-Calling will not only verify they’ve provided you with the correct phone number, but also give you a chance to speak with them, ask questions, and request further confirmation of their identity.
-The customer will appreciate your dedication to security.
+Calling will verify they’ve provided you with the correct phone number, AND give you a chance to speak with them, ask questions, and request further confirmation of their identity.

 For more preventative measures: